ssh-agent(1) — Linux manual page

 The allow-remote-pkcs11 option allows clients of a

-forwarded to load PKCS#11 or FIDO provider libraries.
-By
+forwarded ssh-agent to load PKCS#11 or FIDO provider

-default only local clients may perform this operation.
+libraries.
+By default only local clients may perform

-access to the agent socket may circumvent this
+tools to forward access to the agent socket may

-requests for FIDO keys where the key application string
+signature requests for FIDO keys where the key

-behaviour prevents forwarded access to a FIDO key from
+default behaviour prevents forwarded access to a FIDO key

 -P allowed_providers